 Many timeshare owners come to a point in the road where they no longer can afford to pay their maintenance fees and other costs associated with timeshare ownership.
 The first thought that comes to mind is if there is a resale market for their timeshare.
 If they cannot afford the timeshare or cannot use the timeshare, then they might as well sell it the logic goes.
 I’d say about 20% of the calls we get into our office are people looking to sell their timeshare and wanting to know if we can help them with that.

 What usually comes next for these timeshare owners is to go online and do some research about how much their timeshare is actually worth.
 What the consumer will then come across is a myriad of timeshare resale websites claiming to be able to help them sell their timeshare.

 In almost all cases, these resale websites will charge an upfront advertising fee to be listed on their website and rarely if ever tell you that buyers are in short supply, or are virtually non-existent.
-Then there are other listing companies that will ask for a large upfront fee citing they already have a buyer for your timeshare unit and then will promptly disappear with your money and fail to deliver on such promise.
+Then there are other listing companies that will ask for a large upfront fee citing they already have a buyer for your timeshare unit and then will promptly disappear with your money and fail to deliver on such a promise.

 The Supply and Demand Economics of Timeshare Resale